xiaoxinzi2wong/learngit/readme.txt

 git is a version control system. git is free software;
 create a new branch dev;
-create a new branch feature;
+create a new branch feature.